OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 The `bootloader`, `size` and `machine` child-elements of `type` can be used to customize the virtual machine image further.
-We describe them in the following sections: :ref:`vmx-bootloader`, :ref:`vmx-the-size-element` and :ref:`vmx-the-machine-element`
+We describe them in the following sections: :ref:`disk-bootloader`, :ref:`disk-the-size-element` and :ref:`disk-the-machine-element`

 Once your image description is finished (or you are content with a image from the :ref:`example descriptions <example-descriptions>` and use one of